 I changed my mind about not writing when recently a client was having trouble setting up his recently purchased Reply By Email (a.k.a.
 RBE) plugin.
 He reached out for support and I found that his server was not able to connect to Gmail via IMAP.

-Full disclosure: at the end of this post (and in this paragraph) I have an affiliate link to SiteGround, my current host.
+Full disclosure: at the end of this post (and in this paragraph) I have an affiliate link to CloudWays, my current favorite host.
 If you’re at all amused or terrified by the (entirely, and sadly, true) story below, feel free to join me and countless others who have moved away from EIG companies into really good hosts like this one.

 You see, the RBE add-on for bbpnns connects to an IMAP or POP3 server looking for messages that are meant to be posted to a given topic thread.
 When using Gmail, it defaults to IMAP at port 993 over SSL.
 The issue with Bluehost is that the Gmail host (imap.gmail.com) or port were being blocked.
 How do I know?
 Simple: I logged in via SSH and ran the usual telnet command to test connectivity:

 Now, if you’ve ever played around with Linux or worked in an ISP, you probably know what telnet is.
 Heck, before I dove into full time programming I would play around with the command line and even send emails using telnet – just for fun.
 If you’ve never heard of it, suffice to say it’s a command that connects to the server through a given port (the number part) and lets you talk to that server.
 It’s not really secure and nobody uses it nowadays for anything other than checking if a port is open (receiving connections).